What is SIAM - Service Integration and management?

 Finally, implement, upgrade, rationalise and integrate your tools.
 This not only the most labour-intensive part, but also the most expensive!
 This is why ensuring you’ve given yourselves a great foundation for success through well prepared people and processes is so important.
 It allows you to set clearer and more realistic goals around software and also helps you make big cost saving decisions around what not to change or replace.

 However, the most important factor is to select software and applications that will support the success of the teams using them.
 Too frequently, software decisions are made based on industry expectations, trends or popular features.
 Whereas long lasting and valuable software investments come from researching the needs of users and assessing new software against those needs.
-CASE TIETO: How SIAM has impacted to the business efficiency

 How to Get started with SIAM

 SIAM is easier to get started with than you think.
-This us often because there is usually a little bit of it going on in every organisation already, it’s just not always obvious to spot.
+This is often because there is usually a little bit of it going on in every organisation already, it’s just not always obvious to spot.
 Look for where teams are beginning to find manual ways round of moving commonly used data between them, or where low-cost software integrations have been setup outside of the scope and visibility of IT.

 These are good signs that there is a need for a greater level of service integration in your organisation.
 They are also opportunities to create improvements that will be recognisable and appreciated by the people both using and running the services.